 Who can apply?

-If you do not have a high school graduation diploma, NSCC offers a number of bridging programs through the School of Access.
-NSCC also recognizes the General Educational Diploma (GED).
-For further information on the GED, contact the Nova Scotia Department of Labour & Advanced Education.
+If you don't have a high school graduation diploma, NSCC offers a number of bridging programs.
+We also recognize the General Educational Diploma (GED).
+For further information on the GED, contact the Nova Scotia Department of Labour and Advanced Education.

 For Advanced Diploma programs the minimum admission requirement is generally a post-secondary credential (a university degree or college diploma).

-NSCC is a partner with the Nova Scotia Department of Education's Options and Opportunities (O2) Program.
-O2 students must meet the regular admission requirements and submit official in-progress grade 12 transcripts and all other required documentation to NSCC Admissions by September 30 in order to receive priority status.
+We partner with the Nova Scotia Department of Education's Options and Opportunities (O2) Program.
+O2 students must meet the regular admission requirements and submit official in-progress grade 12 transcripts and all other required documentation by September 30 in order to receive priority status.
 Priority status is only available for the year after high school and does not guarantee admission to the first program/campus choice.
 NSCC reserves the right to limit access to a program section.

 Grade 11 students

 High school students can apply anytime during their Grade 11 year.
 If you apply in Grade 11, you must submit your official in-progress transcript and all other required documentation by September 30th of your Grade 12 year.

 Adult Learning Program students

 Students enrolled in Adult Learning Program (ALP), who plan to move into another NSCC certificate or diploma program, are encouraged to apply early and be sure to self-identify as an ALP student.
 As long as the new application is complete at the time of submission, it will be prioritized for admission based on the original ALP application completion date.
 (An applicant who withdraws from the ALP program forfeits this prioritized date.)